AuthEceSoftEng/CodeSummarizer/README.md

    ```bash
    sudo apt install python3-tk
    ```
-2. Install official Java SDK 8 (for the ASTExtractor dependency)
+2. Install official Java 8 (for the ASTExtractor dependency)

 3. Clone the repository and run `make setup` to setup the python virtual environment and install the rest of the dependencies.